Is IVF painful?

 Nonetheless, different parts of an IVF cycle can cause mild to moderate discomfort.

-In this article, you will learn how much pain you might expect at each step of the IVF process.
+In this article, you will learn how much pain you might expect at each step of the IVF process, from the very beginning until the pregnancy test.

 An in vitro fertilization cycle is composed of three parts: